bitsofcotton/ddpmopt/README.md

 The goki_check_cc:test.py:\[pq\]red\+\+ command shrink image into reasonable parameters on surface condition they includes some omitting meanings.
 We looked some of the graphics set result, they might be what we wanted to get but not the actually one but ok for us, so we close this repository with this condition.

-We get pPqQ command to get 4 of the candidates from original stream or PRNG mixed stream.
+We get pq command to get 4 of the candidates from original stream or PRNG mixed stream.
 If we're lucky, one of the candidates can be used for next predicted images.
-However, PQ command returns pseudo next one they doesn't be added delta start point in another words offset, however we select this method because of output glance.
 Either, in the invariant controlled condition in any of the inputs, outputting 4 of the candidates should work well, however, we only calculate a paired candidates at once, so 3 of candidates are upper bound of pPqQ output, this is enough in because of representation of combination of binary tree condition.

 # T command